Can I Sell My Home If It’s In Foreclosure?

 Sell Your House AS-IS to A Cash Buyer

-If you’re under a strict time restraint to sell your house before a foreclosure progresses to auction and eviction, you do have options!
-You can try to sell your property with a real estate agent, work with your lender to complete a short sale, or – best of all – turn to a trusted and reliable cash investor to help you with your situation.
+If you find yourself with a pressing deadline to sell your house before foreclosure leads to auction and eviction, there are several options available to you.
+You may opt to list your property with a real estate agent, collaborate with your lender on a short sale, or, alternatively, consider reaching out to a reputable cash investor for assistance in your time of need.

 Some of the benefits of selling to a direct cash investor include:

-- You won’t have to worry about marketing your house and waiting for a buyer.
+- Forget about the stress of marketing your property and waiting for a buyer.

 Can You Stop Foreclosure Once it Starts?